Database Detectives: Exploring Public Genomic Databases

 Materials

-Google Slides presentation available for borrowing images here.
+A Google Slides presentation is available for borrowing images here.

-Answer key available here.
+An answer key is available here.
 Please message Ava Hoffman (ahoffma2 at fredhutch dot org) to get access.

 Scientific Topics